CLEARSY/tutorial-ABZ-2021/README.md

 __Outline__ (Duration : 2 hours)

+With this tutorial, you are going to learn on a concrete example how to use a formal method for "serious thing" - that is far more than model, predicate and proof.
+We will have a look at:
+- the system - a railway level crossing - chosen as anyone knows the subject and because it is complex enough to demonstrate the approach
+- the software - mainly developed formally.
+The formal notation is introduced when required (it is not a course on B)
-A rail crossing controller is going to be exercised with several boards and different environments to demonstrate how the CLEARSY Safety Platform could be used for safety critical applications.
+- the physical implementation including sime bits of electronics A level crossing controller is going to be exercised with several boards and different environments to demonstrate how the CLEARSY Safety Platform could be used for safety critical applications.
 ![Level Crossing](https://github.com/CLEARSY/tutorial-ABZ-2021/blob/main/pictures/SS-CS.jpg)

+__Agenda__
+1. Introduction
+   1. Safety, standards & embedded systems
+   2. The railway crossing example
+   3. The CLEARSY Safety Platform in a nutshell
+2. The CLEARSY Safety Platform for education
+   1. The starter kit SK0
+   2. The software simulator (VM)
+   3. Implementing the level crossing controller
+3. The CLEARSY Safety Platform for industry
+   1. The safety core computer CS0
+   2. Implementing the level crossing controller
+3. Conclusion

 __Resources__
 - slides, models, and source code hosted at https://github.com/CLEARSY/tutorial-ABZ-2021